-Why does Roman Reigns always wear a vest?
+Analysing why Roman Reigns always wears a vest

 We address the elephant in the room when it comes to Roman Reigns' ring attire.

-Over the past couple of years, no wrestler in the WWE has paralleled John Cena in being polarising than Roman Reigns.
-Much like Cena, the mix of boos and cheers is not because of poor ability, but poor booking.
+Over the past couple of years, no wrestler in the WWE has paralleled John Cena in being polarising the way Roman Reigns has.
+And much like Cena, the mix of boos and cheers that Reigns receives is not because of poor ability, but poor booking.

-When Roman was in The Shield it made complete sense, it played into who he, Dean Ambrose, and Seth Rollins were.
-It’s nearly been three years since Rollins turned his back on The Shield, but yet Roman still wears the vest.
+When Roman was in The Shield it made complete sense, because it played into who he, Dean Ambrose, and Seth Rollins were.
+But it’s been nearly three years since Rollins turned his back on The Shield, and yet Roman still wears the vest.
 There are a few good theories as to why.

 These theories range from surgical scars to comfort in the ring to merchandising to simple looks.
 The first theory deals with a surgery that Reigns had a couple of years ago.

-We all know that Vince McMahon sees dollar signs when it comes to Roman Reigns; which is why he has pushed him so hard.
-It is possible that Roman wears the vest for two reasons, it is something to market and it is a unique look that no other wrestler has.
+We all know that Vince McMahon sees dollar signs when it comes to Roman Reigns, which is why he has pushed him so hard.
+It is possible that Reigns wears the vest for two reasons – it gives WWE something to market, and it is a unique look that no other wrestler has.

 Send us news tips at email@example.com